Dark progenitors and massive descendants: A first ALMA perspective on Radio-Selected NIRdark galaxies in the COSMOS field: Analysis of the datacubes

-This procedure results in a list of possible lines, with the related S/N and Full Width Zero Intensity (FWZI)\footnote{The FWZI is an immediate product of the procedure employed to identify the lines in the extracted spectra.
-It corresponds to the binning maximizing the S/N of the line and it is tightly related to the FWHM \citep[see e.g.][]{Coogan_18,Jin_19}, therefore it is reported in \Tab\ref{tab:lines} with the other properties of the detected lines.}.
+This procedure results in a list of possible lines, with the related S/N and Full Width Zero Intensity (FWZI)\footnote{The FWZI is an immediate product of the procedure employed to identify the lines in the extracted spectra {since it corresponds to the binning maximizing the S/N of the line.
+However, in \Tab\ref{tab:lines}, we report the more common Full With at Half Maximum (FWHM) obtained through the Gaussian modeling described in \Sec\ref{sec:kinematics}}.}.
 However, given the nature of the noise in interferometric data, it is generally needed to establish the reliability of each line $R=1-p$ (where $p$ is the probability of a spurious detection).
 Since several methods exist to compute this quantity for interferometric data, in this study we follow two complementary approaches. \begin{itemize} \item Following \citet{Jin_19}, we compute the spurious probability of each line as

-where $R_0$ is the reliability expected in the Gaussian case (and - therefore - approaching the unity towards higher S/N) and $N_{\rm Eff}$ is the "number of effective searches".
+where $R_0$ is the reliability expected in the Gaussian case (and -- therefore -- approaching the unity towards higher S/N) and $N_{\rm Eff}$ is the "number of effective searches".
 Through an extensive series of simulations, \citet{Jin_19} estimated that this quantity can be approximated through the relation

 where $N_{\rm total, ch}$ is the total number of channels inside the datacube, $N_{\rm line, ch}$ is the number of channels in which the line is detected, and ${N^{\rm max}_{\rm line,ch}}$ and ${N^{\rm min}_{\rm line,ch}}$ are, respectively, the minimum and maximum width of the boxcar kernels employed during the line search (see point 4).
 While this approach is based on simulations and is not dependent on the properties of the actual cube, it relies on the hypothesis that the noise at the phase center of our observations is approximately Gaussian (reasonable assumption given the almost complete $uv$ coverage generally produced by ALMA). \item Following \citet{Walter_16}, we compute the reliability of each line through the \textsc{FindClumps} algorithm as implemented in the Python library \textsc{Interferopy}.
 This method estimates the reliability as